 Most supermarkets accept plastic shopping bags for recycling, look for the plastic bag recycling collection bin at the front of the store.
 Torn or damaged reusable ‘green bags’ that can no longer be reused can also be placed in these collection bins.

-Many other types of Soft Plastics (inclucing plastic bags), can now be recycled at selected supermarkets through a scheme run by the REDcycle program.
-These soft plastics include pasta and rice bags, lolly and biscuit packets, fresh fruit and vegie bags, frozen food bags, magazine and newspaper wrapping, and clean plastic wrap/film.
+Many other types of soft plastics (including plastic bags), can now be recycled at selected supermarkets through a scheme run by the REDcycle program.
+These soft plastics include pasta and rice bags, lolly and biscuit packets, fresh fruit and veggie bags, frozen food bags, magazine and newspaper wrapping, and clean plastic wrap/film.
 Find your nearest soft plastic recycling location here.